11 Walks to Do in Canterbury and Where to Reward Yourself After

 Reward: Sheffield Pie Shop

-If you’d rather take in the breathtaking views of the mountains, head to the Bealey Spur Track, just inside Arthur’s Pass National Park.
-This well-marked track is a great option for those wanting alpine views without steep ascents, as this track never goes above the bush line.
-The walk is listed by the Department of Conservation as easy and is a six-kilometre out and back that’s estimated to take about two and a half hours each way.
+Swap the coast for mountains and head for the Bealey Spur Track, just inside Arthur’s Pass National Park.
+This well-marked track is a great option for those wanting alpine views without steep ascents, as this track never goes above the bushline.
+The 6km walk is listed by DOC as easy and estimated to take about 2.5 hours each way.

-We highly recommend stopping at the Sheffield Pie Shop before hitting the trail so you can take in the Bealey Spur Hut’s views with a delicious, flaky meal.
-Known for their winning mixture of classic flavours - think mince and cheese - and delightful surprises - chicken, apricot, and camembert and butter chicken - you won’t be disappointed.
-They even have a few brekkie options on the menu!
+A walk like this deserves a pastry pairing, so we highly recommend stopping off at Sheffield Pie Shop on the way so you can take in the lush views with a delicious, flaky snack in hand.
+Known for their winning mixture of classic flavours (hello mince and cheese!) and gourmet combos (think venison and whisky relish), you definitely won’t be disappointed – or hungry.

 Walk: Gebbies Pass to Packhorse Hut